Git-K3rnel/VulnHub/Jarbas1/README.md

 [*] Exploit success!(it should be :P)
 ```

-with this output i'm now 100% sure that i can get a shell but this script returns no command output but it realy executes the command on the server
+with this output i'm now 100% sure that i can get a shell but this script returns no command output but it realy executes the command on the server.

+## 3.Gaining Shell

-so i created a reverse shell on my kali machine and served it with python web server :
+So i created a reverse shell on my kali machine and served it with python web server :

 ```bash
 root@kali: cat shell.sh